Adult Re-Education Fund

 Applicants must be graduating seniors of Greenfield-Central High School.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Amy L. McKee-Everett Memorial Scholarship Endowment Fund

 Applicants must be graduating seniors of Greenfield-Central High School.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Bruce McKinney Memorial Scholarship Fund

 A lifetime of giving… is what comes to mind when you hear the names Jack and Rose McKinney.

 Jack and Rose were both educators in the Mt.
 Vernon Community School Corporation until they retired after 34 and 27 years, respectively.
 Jack and Rose are passionate about learning and instilling a good work ethic in the lives they touch and their two boys.

 Jack and Rose became familiar with the Hancock County Community Foundation (HCCF) when their son Bruce passed away in 1992.
 Tom Miller, who knew the McKinneys through the Mt.
 Vernon School Board, introduced them to the new philanthropic prospects through the community foundation in its inaugural year.